wikimedia-research/canonical-data/country/README.md

 > [!NOTE]
 > Includes null values

-The country's region according to the [Wikimedia Foundation](https://en.wikipedia.org/wiki/Wikimedia_Foundation).
+The country's region according to a classification developed by the Wikimedia Foundation in 2022.
+For more details, see [meta:Wikimedia regions](https://meta.wikimedia.org/wiki/Wikimedia_regions).

 ### `grant_committee_region`